KhronosGroup/EGL-Registry/README.md

 ## Reserving EGL Enumerant Ranges

 EGL enumerants are documented in api/egl.xml .
-New ranges can be allocated by proposing a pull request to master modifying this file, following the existing examples.
+New ranges can be allocated by proposing a pull request to main modifying this file, following the existing examples.
 Allocate ranges starting at the lowest free values available (search for "Reservable for future use").
-Ranges are not officially allocated until your pull request is *accepted* into master.
+Ranges are not officially allocated until your pull request is *accepted* into main.
 At that point you can use values from your assigned range for API extensions.

 ## Adding Extension Specifications

-Extension specification documents can be added by proposing a pull request to master, adding the specification .txt file and related changes under extensions/\<vendor\>/filename.txt.
+Extension specification documents can be added by proposing a pull request to main, adding the specification .txt file and related changes under extensions/\<vendor\>/filename.txt.
 Your pull request must also:

 * Allocate an extension number in registry.tcl (follow the existing